-The isolated Caladesi Island State Park beach, located off the urban coast of Clearwater Beach and Dunedin and reachable only by boat, has been named the No. 2 beach in America for 2022 by Dr. Beach.
-(It was named No. 1 by Dr. Beach in 2008.)
+The isolated Caladesi Island State Park, located off the urban coast of Clearwater Beach and Dunedin, is reachable only by boat.
+It has been named among the best beaches in the United States.
+(It was the No. 2 beach in America for 2022 and No. 1 in 2008, as rated by much-quoted Dr. Beach.)

-My suggestion: Kayak to Caladesi Island State Park, and you can experience not only the spectacular beach, but also the plentiful wildlife along the way.
-No, it’s not cheaper; it’s just a great way to spend the day away from the crowds.
+Kayaking to Caladesi lets you experience not only the spectacular beach, but also the scenery and plentiful wildlife along the way.
+It’s not cheaper if you rent a kayak; it’s just a great way to spend a day.

-The northern tip of Caladesi Island, where Honeymoon Island is just across Hurricane Pass, is a magical spot, with white sand, shallow tide pools full of tiny fish and natural vegetation that is off-limits in spring when shorebirds nest here.
+There are some special environments to explore here: The eastern edge of Caladesi has clear shallow water averaging two to five feet deep and is protected grass flats where motor boats are not allowed.
+The northern tip of Caladesi Island, where Honeymoon Island is just across Hurricane Pass, is a magical spot, with white sand, shallow tide pools and natural vegetation that is off-limits in spring when shorebirds nest here.

-About a mile south of the Caldadesi Island’s tip you reach the entrance to the marina and concession area, a shady area with a snack bar, changing rooms, showers, a playground and picnic tables.
-A short walk through the woods leads you to the beach, which extends in glorious wildness for miles, lined with sea oats, dune sunflower and beach morning glories.
+When you’re close, you’ll spot the entrance to the marina and concession area, a shady area with a snack bar, changing rooms, showers, a playground and picnic tables.
+A short walk through the woods leads you to a dune crossover to the beach, which extends in glorious wildness for miles, lined with sea oats, dune sunflower and beach morning glories.

 Dr. Beach, Dr. Stephen Leatherman, a coastal ecologist who studies and rates beaches each year, praises “the white beach composed of crystalline quartz sand which is soft and cushy at the water’s edge, inviting you to take a dip in the sparkling clear water.”